 The foremost place to worship, pray, and organize is at your local parish.
 Over 40 of our parishes have a pro-life group or a pro-life organizer.
-Please see this list of those parishes.
 To get involved, please contact your parish directly.

 The diocese also puts on a number of pro-life events each year, including the annual Respect Life Mass in January and the White Mass for medical professionals in October.
-Go to our Respect Life Calendar to find these events, as well as our Rachel’s Vineyard retreats held throughout the year.
+Go to our Respect Life Calendar to find these events, held throughout the year.

 40 Days for Life is a community-based campaign that takes a determined, peaceful approach to showing local communities the consequences of abortion in their own neighborhoods.
 The mission of the campaign is to bring together the body of Christ in a spirit of unity during a focused 40-day campaign of prayer, fasting, and peaceful activism, with the purpose of repentance, to seek God’s favor to turn hearts and minds from a culture of death to a culture of life, thus bringing an end to abortion.
 It draws attention to the evil of abortion through the use of a three-point program: